Project Fabrication

 - Not only measuring the breath pressure, but also the breath flow, so that the oscillation of both values changes the frequency and pitch of the sound.
 (In my research, I saw somebody else that was building an electronic saxophone who tried to produce the same effect by putting a force-sensitive resistor sensor between his mouthpiece and reed, where the resistor was half of a voltage divider, so that the voltage in the middle varied with the force on the reed and in turn varied the sound being output.
 However, I want to be able to use regular mouthpieces in mine so I will go this different way)

 - Making the buttons as similar as possible to the keys of a regular saxophone in both shape and feeling.
-Shape-wise it can be easily achieved by scanning the keys on a saxophone and replicating their dimensions when 3D printing.
-Feeling wise, I can play with the springs on the keys and how they interact with the PCB as switches.
+I had already managed to acomplish a realistic emulation of actual saxophone keys, but they were not structurally resilient enough.
+So there is work to do in strengthening them repetitive use.
+Feeling wise, I can play with the springs on the keys and how they interact with the PCB.
+Thisspiral would require to move away from switch buttons and back to hall effect analog sensors, meaning the current microcontrollers are still ideal.

 Timeline